P-p-H-d/mlib/README.md

 with both dest & item which are of the same type than the one of the container.
 It transforms the 'item' into another form which is suitable for the reduceFunc.
-If mapFunc is not specified, identiy will be used instead.
+If mapFunc is not specified, identity will be used instead.

 'reduceFunc' is a method which prototype is: